MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-card-add-in.md

 ## Troubleshooting

-### Controls from card add-in fail to find data for any customer
+### Controls from Customer Card Add-in don't find data

-Perceived symptoms:
+**Problem:**

-Even with correct setup for the ID fields, the controls cannot find any data for any customer.
+Even with correctly configured ID fields, the controls can't find data for any customer.

-How to resolve:
+**Resolution:**

-Make sure the setup of the Card Add-in follows these instructions: [Configure the Customer Card Add-in](https://docs.microsoft.com/en-us/dynamics365/customer-insights/audience-insights/customer-card-add-in#configure-the-customer-card-add-in)
+1. Make sure you configured the Card Add-in according to the instructions: [Configure the Customer Card Add-in](#configure-the-customer-card-add-in)

-As next step you need to review your ingestion setup.
-Edit the data source for the Dynamics 365 system which contains the contact id GUID.
-If within the Power Query editor, the contact id GUID is shown with uppercased characters, then follow these steps to address this:
+1. Review the data ingestion configuration.
+Edit the data source for the Dynamics 365 system which contains the contact ID GUID.
+If the contact ID GUID is shown with uppercase characters in the Power Query editor, try the following:
-1. Open the data source in Power Query Editor / Open the edit panel for this data source
+    1. Edit the data source to open the data source in Power Query Editor.
-1. Select the contact id column
+    1. Select the contact ID column.
-1. Click **Transform** in the header menu to see menu with available actions
+    1. Select **Transform** in the header bar to see available actions.
-1. Click **lowercase**.
-Review if GUIDs are now shown in lowercase in the table.
+    1. Select **lowercase**.
+Validate if GUIDs in the table are now lowercase.
     1. Save the data source.
-1. Now re-run ingestion, unification and downstream processes to propagate the changes to the GUID.
+    1. Run data ingestion, unification, and downstream processes to propagate the changes to the GUID.

-Once your instance fully refreshed the card add-in controls should show the expected data.
+After completing the full refresh, the Customer Card Add-in controls should show the expected data.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]